Smoked Corn On The Cob

 Storage:

-If for some reason, you have leftover Traeger corn on the cob, fear not.
-Place the smoked corn into a ziplock bag, while warm, and pop it in the fridge for up to 3 days.
+If for some reason, you have leftover corn on the cob, fear not.
+Place the smoked corn into a ziplock bag, while warm, and pop it in the refrigerator for up to 3 days.
 Reheat it in the husk in the microwave!

 What To Serve With Smoked Corn On The Cob